• Meal prep containers with chicken, rice, vegetables and legumes prepared for several days

 Quick answer

-What a dinner for fat loss should include
+The dinner formula for fat loss

 2. Volume